estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - I have some selects here for years, tags, speakers, and conferences.
 - (They're actually created with Ariakit using custom styling, where Ariakit handles the accessibility and interactions, like keyboard nav, click outside, focus, and viewport aware placement.)
 - Try selects.
 Selects feel stuck, i suppose async.
-We're having some weird loading states that flicker and are not in sync on multiple selection.
+We're having some weird loading states that flicker and are not in sync on multiple selection, losing the last update.
 We have some UX problems here.
 Let's get to the code.

 ## Introduce starting point AsyncSelect

 - The selects are created by this this AsyncSelect component.
 - If we look at the code, we can see the selects implemented in the most common way people write React code today.
 There's a select, which has an onSelect event.
 In that event, we execute some async work, and then set the selected state.
 Finally, while the async work is in progress, we set a loading state to true.
 And we have a toast side effect on error.
 - Looking at this code, we're able to see the cause of UX problems, the stuck select and loading flicker.
 The state is set after the async function, causing the delayed update.
 Then, when we click an item, the code does sets loading to true.
-But when we click another, because we have a shared loading state, whichever async call finishes first overwrites the next state, leading to this premature loading state.
+But when we click another, because we have a shared loading state, whichever async call finishes first overwrites the next state, leading to this premature loading state, and the select value is overwritten.
 - (We might need request tracking and cancellation, or disable the interaction entirely while its pending to fix this!)
 - The fundamental issue here is that the browser does not natively support async events, and coordinating async work across events.
 What we need is a way to coordinate the loading state as multiple things are clicked, and at the end we show the result and complete the loading state all at once.